-Fighting For Your Rights & Freedom In The Face Of A Weapon Offense In New York
+Fighting For Your Rights In The Face Of A Weapons Offense

 New York takes possession of illegal weapons very seriously.
 Arrests stemming from violating New York’s harsh weapons laws can lead to lengthy prison sentences.
-It is therefore critical that you contact an experienced Manhattan weapons crime lawyer any time you find yourself accused of breaking any New York weapons law.
+It is therefore critical that you contact a knowledgeable criminal defense lawyer any time you find yourself accused of breaking any New York weapons law.

-With decades of experience, John has become a nationally recognized trial attorney.
-He has tried cases in Manhattan, Brooklyn, the Bronx, Queens and Staten Island, involving weapon violations, murder, drug offenses – you name it.
+With decades of combined legal experience, our attorneys at Konta, Georges & Buza, P.C. are nationally recognized, award-winning trial lawyers.
+Our partners have tried cases in Manhattan, Brooklyn, the Bronx, Queens and Staten Island, involving weapon violations, murder, drug offenses and other complex criminal matters.

 New York’s Strict Weapons Laws